isabella232/OfficeDocs-O365ServiceDescriptions-pr.pt-BR/Office365-ServiceDescriptions/yammer-service-description/administration-and-security-features-in-yammer.md

 Os recursos de segurança e administração a seguir estão disponíveis no Yammer.

-Para explicações detalhadas e procedimentos, consulte [Ajuda do administrador do Yammer.](/yammer/)
+Para explicações detalhadas e procedimentos, consulte [Yammer ajuda do administrador](/yammer/).

 ## <a name="admin-private-content-mode"></a>Modo de conteúdo privado do administrador